narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

     - After apply completes, update client-side draft status and remove "AI draft" indicators where appropriate.
 - Bind estimate and apply to a consistent product scope using scopeId:
   - Persist scopeId from the estimate response alongside preview/estimate state in the wizard (and shared API types in apps/web/src/lib/api.ts).
-  - Require scopeId in the "Apply playbook" mutation payload and surface PLAYBOOK_SCOPE_INVALID conflicts as a "scope changed, please refresh estimate" UX, guiding users to re-run the estimate before applying.
+  - Require scopeId in the "Apply playbook" mutation payload and surface PLAYBOOK_SCOPE_INVALID conflicts with standardized safety-focused copy, e.g.:
+    - "The set of products has changed since your preview.
+Please recalculate the estimate to continue safely." guiding users to re-run the estimate before applying.

 ### Cross-Surface Draft Reuse – Product Detail Integration